From Markov to Laplace: How Mamba In-Context Learns Markov Chains: Problem setup

 {\bf Data generation} (Random Markov sequences). \begin{enumerate} \item Draw $P$ with each row sampled \iid from $\dir{\beta}$. \item For $t=1,\ldots,k$, sample $x_t \sim \unif{\vocab}$. \item For $t=k, \ldots, T$, sample $x_{t+1} \sim P_{x_{t-k+1}^t} $. \item Return the input $x=(x_t)_{t=1}^T$. \item Repeat the above steps to generate a batch $\{x^{(b)}\}_{b \in [B]}$. \end{enumerate}

-{\bf Relation to ICL.} As a consequence of the generation process, no two sequences $x$ share the same transition matrix $P$ and hence every sequence follows a different Markov distribution.
-Owing to this fact, even when a model is trained on this random Markovian data, at inference, for every test sequence it has to estimate the next token in-context.
-Hence this data class serves as a good sandbox to gauge the ICL capabilities of Mamba, which was also used in a similar context for transformers \cite{nic2024trans}.
-In this paper, we let the state space $\vocab = \binary$ for the ease of exposition and the order $k$ to be any $k \geq 1$.
-Our results and insights can be readily extended to any finite vocabulary, as demonstrated for the natural language in \prettyref{sec:english}.
+{\bf Why Random Markov is a good testbed for ICL.} As a consequence of the generation process, every sequence follows a different Markov distribution.
+Therefore, at inference, a model trained on this random Markovian data has to estimate the next-token distribution in-context for every test sequence.
+Hence, this data class serves as a good sandbox to gauge the ICL capabilities of Mamba, which was also used in a similar context for transformers \citep{nic2024trans, rajaraman2024transformersmarkovdataconstant}. \looseness=-1